Dummy link to fix Firefox-Bug: First child with tabindex is ignored

 The transition of the energy system from climate-damaging fossil fuels to clean renewable energies is one of the greatest challenges of our time.
 Whether this energy transition succeeds, however, depends largely on the success of the heating transition.

 In private households, over 90 % of final energy is consumed for heating applications.
 Natural gas is predominantly used for this.
 At the same time, there is great uncertainty as to which heat supply is suitable for the future.
-With the help of municipal heat planning, the aim is to answer the question of which heat supply option is particularly suitable for a specific area or sub-area of Jena in the future.

 Municipal heat planning is a long-term, strategic process that is open to all technologies and aims to achieve a largely climate-neutral heat supply for the city.
 As a planning instrument, it coordinates the coverage of future heat requirements throughout the municipal area using locally available and sustainable heat sources.